 PROPOSED AMENDMENT TO THE ROME STATUTE

-Ecocide is the extensive damage to, destruction of or loss of ecosystem(s) of a given territory,whether by human agency or by other causes, to such an extent that peaceful enjoyment by the inhabitants of that territory has been or will be severely diminished.
+Ecocide is the extensive loss or damage or destruction of ecosystem(s) of a given territory,whether by human agency or by other causes, to such an extent that peaceful enjoyment by the inhabitants of that territory has been or will be severely diminished.

-In 2010, the proposal to amend the Rome Statute to include an international crime of Ecocide was submitted by Polly Higgins into the International Law Commission (ILC).
-The ILC is the UN body ‘mandated to promote the progressive development of international law and its codification’.
+In 2010, the proposal to amend the Rome Statute to include an international crime of Ecocide was submitted by Polly Higgins into the International Law Commission, ‘mandated to promote the progressive development of international law and its codification’.
 The submission was published as Chapters 5 and 6 in her first book, Eradicating Ecocide.

 Article 5(1) The jurisdiction of the Court shall be limited to the most serious crimes of concern to the international community as a whole.
 The Court has jurisdiction in accordance with this Statute with respect to the following crimes: